CharlyMannion/CV/README.md

 - A Levels: 3 As in Maths, Politics and History
 - British Maths Olympiad Gold 2011
 - GCSE: 9A* (including Maths, Science and English), 1A

-## Experience

-**RBS** (June 2017 to March 2018)
-*Business Analyst and Ringtail SME*
-- Part of the team administering Ringtail E-Discovery software to a Bank Project
-- Acted as the liaison between the Bank and the Software Vendor
-- Solely responsible for solving the day-to-day problems of the 450 software users on the Project, and handling user queries
-- Ran weekly stakehodler meetings with workstream leads to approve software changes
-- Responsible for smaller software builds, required to tailor the software to the Project's unique needs

-**EY** (September 2016 to June 2017)
-*Technology Consultant, Finanical Services*
-- Part of the Advisory Consultant Programme 2016 Intake
-- Aligned to the technology stream
-- Worked on a Project to deliver the strategy for the future of the UK Payments Industry
-- Invited to attend the EY EACN Training event in Rome in 2017, which focused on client presentations and project management
-- Received technology stream specific training, including basic SQL and Blue Prism
-- Helped develop unconscious bias training for the technology stream Intake

 ## Interests